ReactiveMongo/reactivemongo-site/releases/1.0/documentation/index.md

 **Recommended configuration:**

-The driver core and the modules are tested in a [container based environment](https://docs.travis-ci.com/user/ci-environment/#Virtualization-environments), with the specifications as bellow.
+The driver core and the modules are tested in a [container based environment](https://docs.travis-ci.com/user/ci-environment/#Virtualization-environments), with the specifications as per below.

 - 2 [cores](https://cloud.google.com/compute/) (64 bits)
 - 4 GB of system memory, with a maximum of 2 GB for the JVM